Indie Game: The Movie (2012)

-The documentary focuses on four independent game developers.
+Indie Game: The Movie focuses on four independent game developers.
 One, Jonathan Blow has already achieved success via his game Braid.
 This thoughtful, introspective man who has fulfilled his dream, still feels that his work has not been fully understood by the wider public.
 It becomes very clear that the creation of his game was not a purely financial undertaking and that he sees it as a wider artistic endeavour.
 His experiences are subsequently cross referenced against three other developers, labouring to bring their magnum opus to the commercial markets.

-Pat Fish is shown taking his game Fez to the PAX trade show.
+Phil Fish is shown taking his game Fez to the PAX trade show.
 Four years in the making and still incomplete, he has to deal with the legal fallout of failed business partnership, along with impatient fans who have gone from eager consumers to rabid, disaffected trolls.
 The stress is very evident with both sets of developers, although they face different issues.
 One has the immediate problem of his family getting into debt to keep his dream afloat, another face potential legal action.
 All stare failure directly in the eyes.
-These aren’t corporate executives with alleged nerves of steel.
-These are real people like you an I and it is traumatic watch.
+These aren't corporate executives with alleged nerves of steel.
+These are real people like you and I and it is quite traumatic watch.